Andorek/AArmory-Gmod-Addon/README.md

-# gmodtestaarmory
+# AArmory
-A test addon
+A free DarkRP police armory addon that uses stencil.

 Type !aarmorysave or /aarmorysave to save the armory to the map.
 Type !aarmoryremove or /aarmoryremove to remove saved armories.

-You probably shouldn't use this, but it works.